hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Note: I am using Windows 10, so this Log will reference the relevant Windows 10 IDE links that I found useful.

-This project is technically a log, but I edit it occasionally so that it reads like a tutorial.
+This page is technically a log, but I edit it occasionally so that it reads like a tutorial.

 This is because I try to make it easier to follow, to document the things that may have been missing or outdated in the original tutorials.